makyo/writing/content/work/sawtooth/arc-request.md

 ## Looking for readers!

 Hi there!
 I'm looking for some advance readers for a short story collection that is coming out soon.
+I'm specifically looking for quotes on the back cover, if you enjoyed it!
+They can be anonymous, of course.

 The deadline is unfortunately a little slim: I'd like to have the cover pulled together by the *10th of November* so that I can get the book approved and listed by the 15th --- about as late as I can manage to keep it within awards season.
 There are complicated reasons why I'm behind on my timeline for this, many of which are my fault, so I apologize in advance for that!

 Length: about **66755 words**; about **290 pages**